MinhHangwpi/planar-puzzle/README.md

 ## Download the source code in `src` folder

-- Create a local folder and use ```create-react-app``` to initialize the react repository, named it as “plannar-puzzle-app” or what you see fit.
+- Create a local folder and use ```npx create-react-app planar-app``` to initialize the react repository.
 - Then replace the `src` folder of your initialized react app repository with the `src` folder here.

 ## Download relevant packages and dependencies